LA Galaxy in international soccer competitions

 This is a list of LA Galaxy's matches in international soccer competitions.
 The LA Galaxy have participated in numerous international tournaments, both competitive and non-competitive.
 Their most successful international club title came in 2000, when the Galaxy won the CONCACAF Champions' Cup.

 FIFA Club World Cup

-CONCACAF Champions League
+CONCACAF Champions Cup

-The competition was known as the CONCACAF Champions' Cup prior to 2008.
+The competition was known as the CONCACAF Champions League from 2008–2022.